Some of our members own their own solar or wind generation.

 We also do not allow systems to be connected if there are submeters at the location.
 When submeters are present, it is impossible to accurately measure your electricity use.
 Utility companies around the country prohibit the use of submeters if consumers install their own generation.

 The submeter issue is critical because it can result in a substantial expense to you.
-Having a submeter for electric heat allows you cut your electric heating rate from 10.35 cents a kilowatt-hour (kWh) to 4.7 cents.
+Having a submeter for electric heat allows you cut your electric heating rate by more than half depending on which rate schedule you are currently on.

 If you were to install your own power generation system, we would either have to remove the submeter, resulting in a much higher rate for heating, or you would be required to install a separate service for your electric heat, which could be a significant expense.
 These additional expenses can cut into the benefit you get with your renewable project.